 While I'm up and just hanging out at 3:15am because I drank a pumpkin latte way too late in the evening, here is a fantastic live video of one of my favorite Dido songs.
 The song is called "See You When You're 40."
 I guess the reason I like the video is because I love the song.
 Otherwise, it might not be terribly exciting.
 If you aren't a fan of Dido, expand your horizons and watch the video.
 If you fast forward until there's about one minute and 50 seconds left, that's my favorite part.
 It's an added portion to the song that isn't on the album version.
 Here's the video:

-Notice at the beginning she says, "I don't usually write songs that are a direct attack on one person...but sometimes I just can't help myself."
+"I don't usually write songs that are a direct attack on one person...but sometimes I just can't help myself."
 Haha.
 I love it.

 So umm...Dumbledore is gay??
 J.K.
 Rowling supposedly "outed" him recently when she made some kind of appearance at Carnegie Hall.
 Uh, really?
 Seriously?
 Completely regardless of where you stand on the issue of homosexuality, that is the most retarded thing ever.
 It would be different if she had really hinted at it throughout the series, or said it earlier before the books were finished.
 But after it's all said and done, books have been written, movies have been made...and she's like, "Oh, by the way, Dumbledore, that major wizard character in my books- yeah, he's gay."
 Either she is telling the truth and he really was a gay character, or it's a publicity stunt.
 I'm leaning towards the latter.
 Like I said, it would be different if had it been something she gradually brought into the series or announced before she was finished with series.
 But all the sudden she decides he's gay?
 It would be like a Disney writer going back and saying Captain Hook was a cross dresser.
 It just doesn't make sense.
 I do not believe for a second that J.K.
 Rowling went into the HP series with intentions of having Dumbledore be a gay character.
 But obviously, I am not her.
 I think it's just something she all the sudden decided after writing the series.
 Makes no sense to me.
 Now I'm going to get back to watching The Chamber of Secrets.
 I'm attempting to pick up any hints from Dumbledore's character that would imply he was gay, and so far I'm getting none.